Take Five: World markets themes for the week ahead

-LONDON Following are five big themes likely to dominate thinking of investors and traders in the coming week and the Reuters stories related to them.
+LONDON (Reuters) - Following are five big themes likely to dominate thinking of investors and traders in the coming week and the Reuters stories related to them.

 July could prove to be the month that marked a tipping point for world bond markets.
 After numerous hints and suggestions from policymakers, investors seem to have decided central banks are preparing to wind down their ultra-loose monetary policies.
 The focus this week will be on Fed Chair Janet Yellen's semi-annual testimony to Congress on Wednesday, even though she is likely to stick with the line that one more hike can be expected this year.
 How the market judges her words will be reflected in the Treasury yield curve.
 The gap between two- and 10-year yields has picked up this month since hitting its narrowest in almost 10 months in late June as investors wondered how an absence of inflation chimed with expectations of rate hikes.
 The chart below shows just how far yields have been compressed.
 The last time all maturities on the benchmark curve, from one-month bills to 30-year bonds yielded at least 1 percent was Sept.
 12, 2008, the Friday before Lehman Brothers collapsed.